Essential oils are very popular.

 What is essential you have to deal with rejection.

 When meeting new people, you always have to offer him or her to join your team.
-Every experienced doTerra member will tell you that the idea is to grow your team, otherwise, you have a hard time to make a buck.
+Every experienced doTerra member will tell you that the idea is to grow your team, otherwise, you have a hard time making a buck.

 What is the Price to Join?